- What is a codependent parent

 Parenting style in childhood

-The parenting style one receives in childhood can affect their future relationships.
+The parenting style one receives in childhood can affect one’s future relationships.

 Sick or addicted parents

-A high level of codependency seems to be associated strongly with having an alcoholic father or mother, mentally ill parent, or physically ill parent8.
+A high level of codependency seems to be associated strongly with having an alcoholic father or mother, a mentally ill parent, or a physically ill parent.8

 Intergenerational transmission

-Researchers generally agree that it may stem from a pattern of dysfunctional family habits passed down from one generation to the next12.
+Researchers generally agree that it may stem from dysfunctional family habits passed down from one generation to the next.12

 Those who have codependent mothers are more likely to be codependent adults.